aappddeevv/dynamics-client/docs/src/main/tut/docs/entity.md

 The default is to output JSON strings separated by newlines.

 Examples:
-* `dynamicscli entity export-from-query '/contacts' -c $CRMCON --outputfile contacts-from-query.json`: Dump all contacts to json file.
+* `dynamicscli entity export-from-query '/contacts' --outputfile contacts-from-query.json`: Dump all contacts to json file.

 ### delete
 By providing a web api, you can delete those records selected by the query.
 Each